SiliconLabs/wisun-br-linux/tools/tbu/README.md

   different channel exclusions between its unicast and broadcast schedules, so the last exclusion set using one of the 2 endpoints will be used for both unicast and broadcast.
-- EDFE is not supported for transmission in endpoints `/transmitter/udp` and `/transmitter/icmpv6Echo`.
 - Broadcast Schedule Identifier (BSI) is ignored in `/config/chanPlan/bcast`, a random BSI is generated instead.
 - Endpoints `/config/neighborTable` and `subscription/frames/hash` are not
   implemented.
-- Parameters `lfnPtkLifetime` and `lfnPmkLifetime` are ignored in `/config/borderRouter/keyLifetimes`, pairwise key lifetimes are the same between FFN and LFN.
 - Endpoint `/config/borderRouter/revokeKeys` will always revoke both GTKs and LGTKs, inserting a custom (L)GTK based on the `isLgtk` parameter, and a random key for the other key type.
-- MAC mode switch (using MDR command frame) is not supported.